 }

-POST Sample Request
+POST Sample Request for Listing a File Folder Contents

-POST http://10.12.123.12/api/files/download
+POST https://10.12.123.12/api/files/download

 {